 No matter the size of your business and regardless of the industry you reside in, an employee handbook is a useful resource every organisation should have.
-Also known as a staff handbook, it sets out a company’s policies, procedures and expectations for employees so there is a clear and consistent approach to dealing with the full range of issues that normally arise during the employee lifecycle.
+Also known as a staff handbook, it sets out a company’s policies, procedures and expectations for employees.
+This ensures a clear and consistent approach to dealing with the full range of issues that normally arise during the employee lifecycle.

 In this blog, we explain in more detail what an employee handbook should contain, where you can store it and the importance of regularly reviewing and updating it.